 Can You Face Indecent Exposure Charges for Being Naked in Your Own Home?

-But what about being naked in your own home?
-Can you face criminal charges for walking around your private property without any clothes?
-The short answer is “yes.”
-You may be charged with indecent exposure if you expose your genitals or anus to the public while being on your private property.
+While you can face indecent exposure charges for being naked in public, you may also be charged with indecent exposure if you expose your genitals or anus to the public while on your private property.
 A simple example would be to stand completely naked on your porch.

-However, even if someone sees you being naked in your own home, the prosecution must prove that you had the intent to arouse the person who saw you.
+However, even if someone sees you naked in your home, the prosecution must prove that you intended to arouse the person who saw you.
 It is advised to contact an experienced criminal defense lawyer to help you dismiss the charges filed against you for being naked on your private property.